emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAP mitigates dictionary attacks by permitting inner methods such as EAP-pwd which are not vulnerable to dictionary attacks.

-TEAP implementations can mitigate against online "brute force" dictionary attempts by limiting the number of failed authentication attempts for a particular identity.
+TEAP implementations can mitigate online "brute force" dictionary attempts by limiting the number of failed authentication attempts for a particular identity.